 Joe Cartwright: A Proponent of Kansas City Jazz

-Joe Cartwright is a celebrated pianist based in Mission, Kansas, renowned for his significant contributions to the Kansas City jazz scene.
-A graduate of the UMKC Conservatory of Music, Joe has dedicated his career to both performing and promoting jazz music.
+Joe Cartwright is a celebrated pianist based in Mission, Kansas, known for his significant contributions to the Kansas City jazz tradition.
+A graduate of the UMKC Conservatory of Music, Joe has devoted his career to performing, preserving, and promoting the sound that defines Kansas City.

 FIRST TWO ALBUMS